-6.1.10 Goods and services will not normally be purchased from College members or employees, or from relatives of College members or employees, unless the terms can be demonstrated to be comparatively favourable to the College and the purchase has been specifically authorised by the Bursar.

-6.1.11 Ordering Procedures: Purchase orders should be made on a regular and timely basis, using, where possible, fax, phone or on-line for delivery to College.
-Staff should aim to minimise the need to leave the premises to shop for supplies.
+- 6.1.10 Goods and services will not normally be purchased from College members or employees, or from relatives of College members or employees, unless the terms can be demonstrated to be comparatively favourable to the College and the purchase has been specifically authorised by the Bursar. - 6.1.11 Ordering Procedures: Staff should aim to minimise the need to leave the premises to shop for supplies.
+Purchases should be via suppliers for whom we have accounts with, and paid via invoice on payment terms of not less than 30 days. - 6.1.12 Official purchase orders can be issued if the supplier requires one, and should be assigned a sequential purchase order number.
+If you require a template contact the Finance Office.
+Order forms should be available for inspection by College auditors if required during the annual audit. - 6.1.13 Authority to raise and to approve purchase orders is as set out in Annex 2.

-6.1.12 Official purchase orders must be assigned a sequential College order number for all purchases.
-This will be from a sequentially numbered College order form, from a pre-printed pad or booklet, or recorded electronically on a department maintained spreadsheet.
-Each Department should have only one book of order forms or spreadsheet in use at any one time.
-Stocks of replacement books will be maintained by the College Accountant.
-Books and spreadsheets should be available for inspection by College auditors if required during the annual audit.
-Used books will be retained by the College Accountant for inspection by the Auditors.

-6.1.13 Authority to raise and to approve purchase orders is as set out in Annex 2.
 Orders must state the nature, quantity, and, where possible, the price of goods and services to be provided, and refer to the application of the College's terms and conditions of purchase.
 The copy of each purchase order retained by College should also include a record of the purpose of the purchase e.g. to replenish stock, for a particular project, etc.